reinhart1010/nix/docs/en/common/composer.md

 `composer install`

-- Uninstall a package from this project, removing it as a dependency from `composer.json`:
+- Uninstall a package from this project, removing it as a dependency from `composer.json` and `composer.lock`:

 `composer remove `<span class="tldr-var badge badge-pill bg-dark-lm bg-white-dm text-white-lm text-dark-dm font-weight-bold">user/package</span>

-- Update all the dependencies in this project's `composer.json` and note versions in `composer.lock` file:
+- Update all the dependencies in this project's `composer.json` and note new versions in `composer.lock` file:

 `composer update`

-- Update composer lock only after updating `composer.json` manually:
+- Update only `composer.lock` after updating `composer.json` manually:

 `composer update --lock`